-See whether you’re framing chores as something only they must do.
+Be mindful of whether you’re framing chores as something only they must do.
 You cook, clean, drive and otherwise do the majority of the housework, but kids are more receptive to doing chores if they see it as a team effort.

 And make it fun!
 You don’t need to make chore time a downer.
 Play a “clean up time” song.
 Make it a game to see how many surfaces they can find to wipe.
 Dance while you hang and fold laundry.
 Chores don’t always have to be a drag.

 Then, follow through with consequences.
-Don’t say you’ll put away the blocks with no intention of doing so.
+Don’t say you’ll put away the pieces with no intention of doing so.
 Empty threats might work the first or second time, but after a while, your kids will catch on.